 Conservation, the environment, the out-of-doors, the appreciation of wildlife, may be one common interest that can bring us back together as a nation.
 The individual can find both solace and challenge in outdoor recreation, but I observe that neither the fisherman or the birdwatcher passes up the chance to gather with others.
 Perhaps ironically, the parking lot at the government funded boat launch is full of pick-ups with Trump stickers, while the liberal with binoculars sneaks onto private property to take in a rare bird.
 The enjoyment of nature is not defined by political ideology, and the history of environmental laws is a bi-partisan one.

 Just recently, the US Congress, still scarred from an impeachment process and other partisan and personal fights, came together to pass the Great American Outdoors Act.
 “It is the most important U.S. conservation bill in a generation, creating a lasting path for the future of our public lands while supporting jobs and our well-being,” said Jennifer Morris, the head of The Nature Conservancy.
-The legislation, which directs oil and gas revenues to repair parks and protect natural areas, had bi-partisan support and the President has promised to sign it into law.
+The legislation, which directs oil and gas revenues to repair parks and protect natural areas, had bi-partisan support and the President has signed it into law.
 Rather than creating divisions, we all need to find more opportunities to bring us together.
-I would prefer to see more American flags on my travels through northeast Michigan.

 They call the Lake Huron shoreline in Michigan the “Sunrise Coast” because the views are to the east, and one needs to get up early to appreciate the view of the sun over water.
 I favor Presque Isle County, one of the state’s smallest in both population and area.
 It is named for the “almost island” that the French explorers discovered centuries ago, and it has a unique feature.
 In the evening, one can drive to the “new” Presque Isle Lighthouse built in 1870 to empower a lighthouse keeper, the epitome of independence, to serve the common good and promote public safety.
 There, at the tip of the land extended out into Lake Huron one can look west to watch the sunset.
 Beauty, and our future, can be seen if we recognize that there is more than one perspective.
 Can nature heal our divisions?